Coinbene/API-USDT-SWAP-Documents/openapi-usdt-swap-rest-en.md

 ### Private Interface - Place an Order

+#### The single interface is not supported at present.
+Please pay attention to the following announcement
 ```
 Place an order,Trading only supports limit orders.
 Speed limit rule: 20 times per 2 seconds